 Average Weather in Jamestown New York, United States

-In Jamestown, the temperature typically varies from 17°F to 78°F over the course of the year, and is rarely below 1°F or above 86°F.
+In Jamestown, the summers are long, comfortable, and partly cloudy and the winters are freezing and mostly cloudy.
+Over the course of the year, the temperature typically varies from 17°F to 78°F and is rarely below 1°F or above 86°F.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.